-In a recent appearance, Iain Hamilton Grant deals (see the video lecture below) with the problematic or paradox of the third astronaut with respect to the origin of the universe.
-In his discussion he mentioned the very problematic of modelling the origin of the cosmos from the most advanced deep image of the earliest universe known to humankind using the most technologically powerful telescope scouring through the vast expanse of the universe – a void by any definition.
-The third astronaut is used as metaphor for an effect of de-distancing – I’m using my interpretive sense of Grant’s focus in his lecture – in trying to narrow the epistemological gap between knowledge of the universal and the particular frame out of which this knowledge stakes a claim (regarding the universal).
+In a recent appearance, Iain Hamilton Grant deals with the paradox of the third astronaut with respect to the origin of the universe.
+In his discussion, he mentioned the problematic of modelling the origin of the cosmos from the most advanced deep image of the earliest universe known to humankind, using the most powerful telescope scouring through the vast expanse of the universe – a void by any definition.
+The third astronaut is used as a metaphor for an effect of de-distancing.
+In effect, this narrows the epistemological gap between knowledge of the universal and the specific frame out of which knowledge stakes a claim (regarding the universal).

 Here I would like to situate the third astronaut within the context of Plato’s notion of non-equivalency in which any notion of unity is simply an ‘addition’ to what is out there.
 There is no equivalency in the sense of an ontological relationship.

 The non-equivalency or non-sufficient relation, say, between the universal and particular is premised on a medium, or a context specific frame from which the universal is projected.
 In this sense, the particular lacks sufficiency which explains why it is always in need of (universal) foundation.
 This necessity in fact is not new to philosophy, at least, since Plato.
 Recall his argument for the necessity of the third being in Timaeus in addition to the two more familiar forms of being, namely, being (of being) and (being of) becoming.
 Plato describes this third kind as ‘chora’ – neither being nor becoming.